growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group4](./images/group4.png)

-Users can be added to the group by operating the user list on the group settings.
+How to add a user to the group you selected is as follows.
+Click the "+" button as shown in bellow image.

 ![group5](./images/group5.png)

-Click the "+" in the Username field to display the entry field for adding a user to the group.
+An input box for adding a user to the group is displayed.

 ![group6](./images/group6.png)

-Enter the user name registered as a user in GROWI.
+Enter the user name registered with GROWI.

 ![group7](./images/group7.png)